adamchainz/djceu2019-workshop/README.md

 example, try changing the font, or the CSS, or the quotes!
 Be unique, so you know it's not a trick and it's really your serverless Application being deployed.

+## Deploying to your own AWS Account

+To deploy the application on your own AWS account, configure your AWS credentials as an admin on that account (use the AWS CLI's `aws configure`), check out the branch `deploy_as_admin_on_own_aws_account`, change its `workshop_id` variable, and run the playbook as above.